Compliance & Standards

 • Asset status classification supporting business continuity planning

 Why it matters: NIS2 auditors will ask for evidence of what assets exist, who supplies them, and how changes are tracked.
-Struktive's audit trail and vendor normalisation directly support the supply chain visibility and change management requirements.
+Struktive's audit trail, vendor normalisation, and WORM-sealed audit pack directly support the supply chain visibility, change management, and evidence integrity requirements.

 Industry Standards